DoctorMcKay/node-steam-user/README.md

 An object containing your friend groups (in the official client, these are called *tags*).
 Keys are numeric group IDs, and objects as follows:
 - `name` - A `string` containing the name of the group.
 - `members` - An array containing `SteamID` objects for the members of this friend group.

+### myNicknames

+**v3.15.0 or later is required to use this property**

+An object containing the nicknames you have assigned to other users.
+Keys are numeric 64-bit SteamIDs, properties are strings containing that user's nickname.

+This is empty until [`nicknameList`](#nicknamelist) is emitted.

 ### picsCache